k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 - The **MaskingInnerFlow** Broadway Actor can be used to call a customized Broadway flow or an Actor - to mask the required field.
 - Fabric 7.1 provides the general **Masking** Actor that enables running either a customized inner flow or an Actor - to mask a required field.

+Click [here](/articles/19_Broadway/actors/07a_data_generators_actors.md#customized-data-generation-flows---implementation-guidelines) for more information about the data generators implementation.

 The use of **MaskingLuFunction**, **MaskingInnerFlow** or **Masking** Actors guarantees the usage of the masking mechanism, including **SHA-512/256** hashing and caching capabilities.
 The user does not need to handle them by their customized function.

 ### Masking Actors Properties